How to manage credential status with Status Lists¶

 dotnet add package SdJwt.Net.Oid4Vci

 The Status List Service handles generating and hosting the compressed bitstrings.
-We recommend hosting these files statically on a CDN for maximum performance and privacy (Verifiers shouldn't have to ping your API for every single user login, as this compromises the user's privacy).
+Host these files statically on a CDN for maximum performance and privacy — verifiers should not need to query your API for every user login, as that would expose user activity patterns.

 In your Program.cs: